timlau/yumex-dnf-old/README.md

-23-03-2017: yumex-dnf if no longer under active development
+23-03-2017: yumex-dnf is no longer under active development
 ============================================================